dannychen712/mtest/README.md

 I will probably need to update the "expected_data.json" after I submit because the new NBA all star reserves will be announced on 1/30/2020 at 5:00PM MT, but such is the life of QA Automation :).

+UPDATE 2/9: Due to NBA.com updating the list to include the all star draft (Between team LeBron and team Giannis), the code has been updated to reflect this.
+Also basketball-reference.com has removed all their names until the game itself is played this will fail as expected.

 ## Structure

 page_objects: